Quick Answer

 Test smoke and CO alarms monthly and replace batteries annually.
 If your building doesn’t provide them, buy your own — they’re inexpensive and they’re non-negotiable.

 Keep flashlights by beds and shoes near the door.
 Broken glass and debris on the floor after an earthquake or break-in can turn a simple evacuation into a medical emergency.
+Give a spare key to a trusted neighbor rather than using a lockbox.
+Lockboxes can be defeated; a good neighbor is a better security system.

-Community and Urban Survival Skills
+Community Connections and Urban Skills

 Start With a Simple Ask

-Knock on a neighbor’s door and say: “Hi, I’m putting together an emergency contact list for our floor in case something happens in the building — a fire, a power outage, anything.
+Knock on a neighbor’s door and say: “Hi, I’m putting together an emergency contact list for our floor in case something happens — a fire, a power outage, anything.
 Can I add your name and number?”
 In my experience, about 8 out of 10 people say yes.
 You’ve just built the beginning of a mutual aid network.

-A simple shared document or group text thread for your floor or section of the building costs nothing and pays off enormously.
 During a Portland ice storm, a neighbor in my building used our floor’s group chat to coordinate sharing a generator for phone charging.
 That one connection kept six families informed and functional.

 Get Free Training